The tenzir-test harness discovers and runs

 error: truein frontmatter when a non-zero exit is expected. - Skipped tests – Use

-skip: reasonto document temporary skips; baseline files can stay empty. - Noisy output – Use
+skip: reasonto document temporary skips; baseline files can stay empty.
+For fixture-dependent suites, use the structuredskip: {on: fixture-unavailable}form so tests skip gracefully when a required tool is missing. - Noisy output – Use